javarath/CIFAR-10-HOG-SVM-CLASSIFICATION/README.md

 ## How to Run the pipe.joblib on One's Own System

-To run the `pipe.joblib` file on one's own system, follow these steps:
+To run the `pipe.joblib` file on your system, follow these steps:

-1. Download the `pipe.joblib` file from this repository and save it in a local directory.
+1. Download the `pipe.joblib` file from the provided Google Drive link (https://drive.google.com/file/d/1SegqnYOH9XEF-BTPJ4cCHT5nq8GudPy6/view?usp=drive_link) and save it in a local directory.

-2. Install the dependencies listed in the requirements section using `pip install -r requirements.txt` or `conda install --file requirements.txt` depending on your package manager.
+2. Install the required dependencies listed in the requirements section using `pip install -r requirements.txt` or `conda install --file requirements.txt` depending on your package manager.

 3. Load the `pipe.joblib` file using `pipe = joblib.load('pipe.joblib')`.

 4. Load some new data using `tensorflow.keras.datasets.cifar10.load_data()`.
 You can use the test data or any other data that matches the format and size of the CIFAR-10 dataset.

 5. Preprocess the data using the `HogTransform` function defined in the notebook.
 You can copy and paste the function definition from the notebook or import it from another module.

 6. Make predictions using the pipe using `y_pred = pipe.predict(x_new_hog)`.

 7. Find the score using the pipe using `score = pipe.score(x_new_hog, y_new)`.

+By following these steps, you can load the pre-trained `pipe.joblib` model and use it for making predictions or evaluating its performance on new data, after downloading the file from the provided Google Drive link.

 ## Acknowledgement